rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 >
 > Useful for sentiment analysis and gagues the severity of the problems identified
 > in the subsequent questions.

+### Are there any issues or concerns you have regarding the health of the teams, project groups, or working groups you participate in?

+Free Form

+> **justification**
+>
+> The previous question poses the risk of hiding specific issues in teams if
+> the user is a member of multiple teams or groups but is only disatisfied with
+> the  health of a subset of them.
+This question makes room for specific
+> concerns to be voiced while still gathering an evaluation of the users
+> general experience across all their teams.

 ### Are you burnt out or do you feel you're at risk of burning out?